gecio/gecio.github.io/docs/_imke/clusterlifecycle/creatingacluster/index.en.md

 To create the cluster, we click on `Add Cluster` in the top right corner:
 ![Add Cluster](projectview_addcluster.png)

-This opens the first page of the Cluster Creation procedure.
+This opens the first page of the cluster creation procedure.
 We choose the provider `openstack` and one of the three datacenters.
 In this example, we pick `IX2`:
 ![Add Cluster Step 1](add_step1.png)